Cuisine of Sardinia

 The cuisine of Sardinia is the traditional cuisine of the island of Sardinia, and the expression of its culinary art.
-It is characterised by its own variety, and by the fact of having been enriched through a number of interactions with the other Mediterranean cultures while retaining its own identity.
+It is characterised by its own variety and by the fact of having been enriched through a number of interactions with the other Mediterranean cultures while retaining its own identity.

 Sardinia's food culture is strictly divided into food from the land and food from the sea, reflecting the island's historical vicissitudes and especially its geographic landscapes, spacing from the coastline to the ragged mountains of the interior.
 The Sardinian cuisine is considered part of the Mediterranean diet, a nutritional model that was proclaimed by UNESCO as an intangible cultural heritage.

+Overview

+Suckling pig and wild boar are roasted on the spit or boiled in stews of beans and vegetables, thickened with bread.
+Herbs such as mint and myrtle are widely used in the regional cuisine.
+Sardinia also has many special types of bread, made dry, which keeps longer than high-moisture breads.
+Malloreddus is a typical pasta of the region.

+Also baked are carasau bread, civraxu bread, coccoi a pitzus, a highly decorative bread, and pistocu bread, made with flour and water only, originally meant for herders, but often served at home with tomatoes, basil, oregano, garlic, and a strong cheese.
+Rock lobster, scampi, squid, tuna, and sardines are the predominant seafoods.

+Casu marzu is a sheep's cheese produced in Sardinia, but is of questionable legality due to hygiene concerns.